The Sound of Scars

 The Sound of Scars is the sixth studio album by American alternative metal band Life of Agony.
 It was released on October 11, 2019, through Napalm Records and is the band's first release with drummer Veronica Bellino.

 The Sound of Scars is a concept album dealing with issues related to trauma recovery and healing.
 It is a sequel to the story told on the band's debut album, River Runs Red.

+It was named Album of the Year by The Aquarian.
+They described it as “A concept album in every sense possible, The Sound of it as finds Life of Agony once again digging deep into the emotional, physical, and spiritual burden of life’s endless journey—emerging hard and heavy from the lineage of yesterday like a catapult into tomorrow with each emotionally hammering track.
+In other words, The Sound of Scars offers fresh perspective of the human condition without any trappings of a nostalgia trip.”

+On August 9, 2019, the hit single "Scars" premiered on Billboard the song went to the number 1 spot on Music Choice with 2.44 million listeners.